morganbenavidez/Trajectory_GANS/README.md

 ## Note

 Make sure that your system matches the specified Python version (3.11.6) for compatibility.
 The instructions assume that you have Git, Python, and virtualenv installed on your machine.
-It also assumes that you have a NVIDIA GPU.
+It also assumes that you have a NVIDIA or CUDA enabled GPU.

 The data that is being used is in the form: frame_number, pedestrian_number, y_coordinates, x_coordinates